-Many doctors fought in favor of cow's milk because they claimed that there was not enough vit.
-D. These claims were supported by studies done by the infant formula industry.
+Many doctors fought in favor of cow's milk because they claimed that there was not enough vitamin in women's milk.
+D. These claims were supported by studies done by the formula milk industry.
 This turned out to be false: subsequent research with suitable devices revealed the presence of vit.
 D in perfect balance.
 The preventive administration of vit.
-D, where there has never been rickets has brought more harm than good; among the damages the infantile ideopathic hypercalcaemia.
+D, where there has never been rickets, it has brought more harm than good; among the damages is the infantile ideopathic hypercalcemia.
 Rickets is always caused by poor or inadequate nutrition and insufficient sun exposure.

-There is another aspect clearly in favor of breastfeeding: when suckling the baby is in direct contact with the mother's body and this has a very important psychological effect for both.
-However, the quality of the mother's nutrition before and after is very important because a healthy and balanced diet allows the baby to transmit precious nutrients.
-Recent analyzes of breast milk samples carried out in Imola and Campania have revealed the presence of pesticides such that if it were a marketable product it would be immediately seized.
+There is another aspect clearly in favor of breastfeeding: when the baby sucks it is in direct contact with the mother's body and this has a very important psychological effect for both.
+However, the quality of the mother's nutrition before and after is very important because a healthy and balanced diet allows to transmit precious nourishment to the baby.
+Recent analyzes on breast milk samples carried out in Imola and Campania have revealed the presence of pesticides such that if it were a marketable product it would be seized immediately.
 What happens to those women's breasts with those pesticide deposits?

 The bacterium Lactobacillus Acidophilus colonizes both the colostrum and the skin of the breasts of breastfeeding women: it is not necessary to disinfect the breast but just wash it.
 The intestinal flora of breastfed babies is made up of 99% lactobacillus bifidus, many babies breastfed with cow's milk do not have this bacterium.